jostylr/literate-programming/lp_marked.md

 This covers the syntax which is about sewing together chunks of code.

 * All headers create a new block, called an hblock.
 There is a default hblock called _default.
-Levels are irrelevant.
 Style is irrelevant.
-Links will have their text attribute used (possibly combined with the surrounding text).
+* Lower levels (more hashes) will create a nested structure.
+One can then create parental hierarchies.
+If two headings have the same name, then the highest level becomes the global refrence.
+If two headings tie for that honor, then the first one becomes the global standard bearer.
+You shouldn't do that.
+You should only use repeat headers (such as doc) when it will be clear from the parent-child relation which one you want.
+* Links at the beginning of a line signal the start of a subblock.
+It is only visible by parent-child relation.
+It will use the title attribute for compiling instructions.
+This should be really only for short snippets.
+* Parent-child relation is a series of colons.
+If the lead character is a colon, then it looks for a child of the parent for matching.
+There are also some wildcharacter matches, such as `*` matching all (yielding a list) or `?` which yields the first match.
+External documents are considered one big block and the given name when loading (or its own header) will give parent-child relation.
 * Code blocks are the pieces that get sewn together.
 They are associated with a particular hblock (or subhblock).
 Code blocks within the same (sub)hblock level get sewn together in the order of appearance.
 * A paragraph with a single link and nothing else triggers a new subhblock.
 This is like an hblock except it can only be accessed with hblock:subhblock (put their respective names there).
 That is, it is a form of namespacing.
 * All other blocks are ignored except for any inline texts that trigger something (links).